 - Pneumonia.
 While pneumonia in and of itself is very dangerous, there are a number of complications that seniors tend to be more prone to develop as well, such as meningitis and blood infections.
 The CDC recommends two vaccines for older adults to defend against pneumococcal disease, given one year apart – yet as few as 18% of seniors have typically received both shots.

 - Shingles.
 With a new shingles vaccine currently available (Shingrix), it’s highly recommended that all seniors – even people previously vaccinated using the previous version, Zostavax – get immunized.
 Two doses are required, given six months apart, and the resulting benefit is a better than 90% protection rate from the disease.

 - TDaP.
 Guarding against tetanus, diphtheria, and pertussis (whooping cough), this vaccine is especially important for older adults spending time with babies under one year of age, since these diseases may be life-threatening in infants.

 While no vaccine is 100% effective, they are able to significantly lower the possibility of contracting illness, and even if an illness such as the flu or shingles does occur, it is usually less severe for individuals who’ve been immunized.

-Inspired Home Care, a provider of quality in home care in Algonquin and the surrounding areas, is always available to provide transportation and accompaniment for senior loved ones to get vaccinations, and will aid in a number of different ways to ensure optimal health and wellbeing.
+Inspired Home Care, a provider of quality elderly home care in Barrington, IL and the surrounding areas, is always available to provide transportation and accompaniment for senior loved ones to get vaccinations, and will aid in a number of different ways to ensure optimal health and wellbeing.
 Contact us at 847-787-7572 to learn more about our expert in home care and to get started on increasing quality of life for a senior you love!